koodikulma-fi/data-signals/README.md

 ### 1. LIBRARY METHODS

 A couple of data reusing concepts in the form of library methods.
+- Simple `areEqual(a, b, level?)` and `deepCopy(anything, level?)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and (skipping) classes.
+- Data selector features with 3 variants:
-- `DataTrigger` allows to trigger a callback when reference data is changed from last time - supporting various levels of comparison.
+    * `createDataTrigger` allows to trigger a callback when reference data is changed from last time - supporting various levels of comparison.
-- `DataMemo` allows to recompute / reuse data based on arguments: when args change (according to comparison level), calls the producer callback to return new data.
+    * `createDataMemo` allows to recompute / reuse data based on arguments: when args change (according to comparison level), calls the producer callback to return new data.
-- `DataSource` is like DataMemo but with an extraction process in between to trigger the producer callback.
+    * `createDataSource` is like createDataMemo but with an extraction process in between the arguments and producer callback.

-Also `areEqual(a, b)` and `deepCopy(anything)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and (skipping) classes.

-### 2. SIMPLE MIXINS / CLASSES
+### 2. SIMPLE BASE CLASSES / MIXINS

-A couple of mixins (+ stand alone class) for signalling and data listening features.
+A couple of classes and mixins for signalling and data listening features.
 - `SignalMan` provides a service to attach listener callbacks to signals and then emit signals from the class - optionally supporting various data or sync related options.
 - `DataBoy` provides data listening services, but without actually having any data.
 - `DataMan` extends `DataBoy` to provide the actual data hosting and related methods.
 - `SignalDataBoy` extends both `SignalMan` and `DataBoy` (through mixins).
 - `SignalDataMan` extends both `SignalMan` and `DataMan` (through mixins).

 Note.
-The mixins simply allow to extend an existing class with the mixin features - the result is a new custom made class.
+The mixins simply allow to extend an existing class with the mixin features - the result is a new custom made class (fully typed).

 ### 3. CONTEXT CLASSES